Ming treasure voyages: First voyage

 The fleet sailed to Champa, Java, Malacca, Aru, Semudera, Lambri, Ceylon, Quilon, and Calicut.
 From Lambri, the fleet sailed straight through the Indian Ocean instead of following the Bay of Bengal coastline to Ceylon.
 Three days after their departure from Lambri, a ship split off and went to the Andaman and Nicobar Islands.
 Six days after the separation, the fleet saw the mountains of Ceylon and arrived at Ceylon's western coast two days later.
 They left this region as they were met with hostility from the local ruler, Alakeshvara.
 Dreyer (2007) states that it is possible that Zheng made port at Quilon—although there is no account confirming this—because the King of Quilon traveled with the fleet to China in 1407.
 Mills (1970) states that the fleet may have stayed four months at Calicut from December to April 1407.
 Around Cape Comorin on the southern tip of the Indian subcontinent, the fleet changed direction and began its return journey to China.
 During the return, the fleet stopped at Malacca again.

 During the return trip in 1407, Zheng and his associates engaged Chen Zuyi and his pirate fleet in battle at Palembang.
 Chen had seized Palembang and dominated the maritime route along the Malaccan Strait.
 The battle concluded with the defeat of Chen's pirate fleet by the Chinese treasure fleet.
-He and his lieutenants were executed on 2 October 1407 when the Chinese fleet returned to Nanjing.
-The Ming court appointed Shi Jinqing as the Pacification Superintendent of Palembang, establishing an ally at Palembang and securing access to its port.
+Chen and his lieutenants were executed on 2 October 1407 when the Chinese fleet returned to Nanjing.
+The Ming court appointed Shi Jinqing as the Pacification Superintendent of Palembang, which established an ally there and secured access to its port.